-- Fighting or instigating/ provoking a fight (minimum 3 days)

 - Definition of a fight: Fighting is characterized by violent/aggressive behavior between/among two or more individuals with the intent of inflicting physical haram upon one another.
 Any student involved falls under this policy, regardless of who initiated the altercation.
-Students instigating a fight by contributing to a fight verbally or through behavior or those who actions are intended to prevent intervention and stopping of the fight by staff may be declared as a participant in the fight and incur the same consequences.

-- Possession, transfer or use of tobacco, matches, cigarette lighters
+Students instigating a fight by contributing to a fight verbally or through behavior or those who actions are intended to prevent intervention and stopping of the fight by staff may be declared as a participant in the fight and incur the same consequences. - Possession, transfer or use of tobacco, matches, cigarette lighters - Possession, transfer or use of e-cigarettes, JUUL, vape pens, MODs, e-hooka, or any other vaping devices not listed.
+Once confiscated, these items will not be returned.

+- Reasonable suspicion of the use/under the influence of an illegal substance

 - Indecent exposure

 - Stealing

-- Creating a disturbance (fussing, arguing, etc)
+- Creating a major disturbance (fussing, arguing, etc.)

 - Hindering the educational process

 - Disrespect to a school employee

 - Destruction of school property or personal property on school property /vandalism (Miss.
 Code § 37-11-53)

 - Unauthorized use of school computers

 - Bullying or other threatening behavior

+- Gambling

+- Dress code violations (8 or more)